5 reasons hospitals are safe for heart, stroke emergencies — even in the pandemic

 - Hospitals are following infection control protocols to sanitize, socially distance and keep infected people away from others.
 In fact, many hospitals have separate emergency rooms, operating rooms, cardiac catherization rooms and ICUs for people with COVID-19 and for those people suspected to have the disease.
 Patients are often being met by workers in full protective gear as a precaution, and family member access is restricted.

 - Calling 911 immediately is still your best chance of surviving an emergency.
 It is SAFE for EVERYONE to call 911.
 It is SAFE for ANYONE to go to the hospital in an emergency.
-U.S. hospitals are no longer overwhelmed by COVID-19.
 You shouldn’t worry about the system being able to provide adequate care.

 - Emergency room workers know what to do, even when things seem chaotic.
 Emergency rooms have made plans to ensure adequate staffing and keep patients and workers safe.
 This is their specialty and their strong suit; hospital workers are trained in disaster readiness and to get the job done in any situation.